Badges? We Ain't Got no Badges. We Don't Need no Stinking Badges!

 I thought that we were a nation of laws and not a dictatorship.
 Are we subjects in a state where a divine king rules in God's name?
 Don't we have certain rules, like the...Constitution to uphold?
 But then again, these are difficult times; maybe we should bend the rules a bit.
 Or should we?
 I mean I can imagine several extreme situations where it would be appropriate to sacrifice an innocent child, to rape a person or to boil a limb if this would make the suspect talk.
 What if [insert extreme scenario here]?

 If we are the land of the free and the home of the brave we must live up to our duty to protect our rights.
 The super-secret spying apparatus ordered by President Bush is illegal and not fit for a society where the people's civil liberties are respected.
 There have to be checks and balances, and in this case judicial overview.
 Even in this turbulent times where too many Americans are motivated by fear and willing to sacrifice their rights under the PATRIOT Act, there are some guidelines to be observed.
-Under the Foreign Intelligence Surveillance Act (most commonly known as
+Under the Foreign Intelligence Surveillance Act (most commonly known as FISA), a secret intelligence court was created to authorize government wiretaps in foreign intelligence investigations.
+Now, Bush did not apply to get permission from this court, nor his spying was on foreign subjects--a clear violation of US law in my opinion.

 Let's see what our Constitution has to say about this:

-The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized (
+The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized (Amendment IV)

 I think it's quite clear under which circumstances and conditions the government can conduct reasonable search and seizures; and, please don't miss the important point about "probable cause" and, "by oath or affirmation."
 Where are those arch-conservatives, the "strict constructionists," those who call our national document "the constitution in exile" to stand up and defend it?
 Of course, they are absent, for they're hypocrites and activists who want to use "creative law-making" to curb individual rights and civil liberties.
 They are the same people who don't see the sentence, "a well regulated Militia" in the Second Amendment, and, thus, they want to extend the right to bear arms to include any killing machine invented!